Marcel88888/ToDoList/README.md

 }
 where the task_id field contains the identifier of the task just created.

-- has a `/ todolist / <task_id>` view with the PATCH method, which accepts JSON as input and edits an existing task with the id provided in the URL.
+- has a `/todolist/<task_id>` view with the PATCH method, which accepts JSON as input and edits an existing task with the id provided in the URL.
 It only changes the fields that will be given from: title, done, done_date.
   - If an id of a task that does not exist is given, it returns 404 status.
   - If done: true is specified and done_date is not specified, it uses the current time as done_date.